 A great outfit has to have great foundations, so go for a bra fitting and make sure you’re currently wearing the right size – your boobs will thank you for it!
 Over the last few years, I’ve been lucky enough to have mine done by the girls at Curvy Kate during lingerie events, but Rigby & Peller are renown for their exceptional fitting service.
 Alternatively, my go to high street bra fitter is Marks and Spencer, who have always done a pretty awesome job for me in the past.
 Equally, if you’re more of a bralette, or no bra at all, person – you do you!

-Whilst it might be tempting to go for skimpy knickers or a thong, be aware that some styles can dig into your hips which can be uncomfortable and unflattering.
+Whilst it might be tempting to go for skimpy knickers or a thong, be aware that some styles can dig into your hips which can be uncomfortable.
 Bigger knickers can be just as sexy in the right fabrics and will help shape you without being restrictive; there is a lot to be said for high waisted pants and French knickers!
 Kiss Me Deadly’s range of knickers are particularly popular with clients, and are worth checking out.

 Accessorise!
 Perhaps you’ve a piece of jewellery that means a lot to you; something that’s been bought for you by your beau or inherited from a family member.
 From sparkly earrings to a string of pearls, bring your magpie collection along and we’ll make you feel sparkly too.